 Calling a VI from the Stimulus Profile Editor: Yes, It’s Possible!

-NI VeriStand is a highly flexible environment designed to support a wide range of applications—from rapid prototyping to HIL testing, all the way to basic real-time data logging.
+NI VeriStand is a highly flexible environment designed to support a wide range of applications.
+From rapid prototyping to HIL testing, all the way to basic real-time data logging.

 One of VeriStand’s greatest strengths is its ability to integrate custom LabVIEW code in multiple ways: